AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/003-dinner-with-family.md

 "Like you guys aren't already crazy."

 I grinned at him.
 "The guy I liked just up and left without saying anything.
 Not even to fuck off.
 I thought we were going to work through it."
-I sighed
+I sighed.
+"But all we do is fight, so I don't know.
+Maybe I should just leave it."

+Laker punched me, "No.  You won't.
+You will make him tell you to it's over Nox.
+He can't leave you hanging like that.
+Not only is it rude he should know better."

+"Yeah he should know better.
+Like he should know my anxiety isn't personal.
+But that doesn't change anything."
+I growled at him.

+"Nox.
+Come on man, just go talk to him.
+It'll do you good to know it's over if it's over."
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg1ODczNzMsLTE4MzEyNDY5MzAsLTEyNj
-kzOTQyNTgsMTU4MDk2NDYyMiwtNTc2MTczNjAwLDE4ODc0MTk5
-ODUsOTEwOTgzMjc3XX0=
+eyJoaXN0b3J5IjpbMTM3MTYxNzM1NiwtMTgzMTI0NjkzMCwtMT
+I2OTM5NDI1OCwxNTgwOTY0NjIyLC01NzYxNzM2MDAsMTg4NzQx
+OTk4NSw5MTA5ODMyNzddfQ==
 -->